nexodus-io/nexodus/docs/development/index.md

 [the script](https://github.com/nexodus-io/nexodus/blob/main/hack/install-tools.sh)
 for further details on the dependencies it installs.

+### Code Organization

+For an overview of where to find different parts of the codebase, see [Code Organization](code-organization.md).

 ### Building

 Run `make` to see documentation of the available build targets.
 The most common build